-The day before, we had summited both Mount Welch (2,605 feet) and Mount Dickey (2,734 feet)to warm up, learn skills, and gel as a group.
+As a warm up, we summited both Mount Welch (2,605 feet) and Mount Dickey (2,734 feet).
+This allowed us to get used to our new gear (most of us were climbing newbies), learn important skills, and gel as a group.

 I have to give the highest recommendation to Mooney Mountain Guides, who educated us and led us up the mountain, and were brave enough to turn us around before the summit due to the dangerous conditions, even though we all wanted to make the attempt.

-[Pushing limits is fun, though sometimes it takes years, like jumping out of a perfectly good airplane.]
+[Pushing limits is fun, and accessible to most of us, like jumping out of a perfectly good airplane.]